Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Multi-interactive Dual-decoder Network

 \subsubsection{Interaction with global contexts}

-In the top-down path, with the fusion of the spatial details, the location of the object will be gradually diluted~\cite{liu2019simple}.
-Besides, although the high-level encoded features model the semantic relevance in pixels, the receptive field of VGG16 is too small so that the network cannot obtain sufficient semantic information, which might lead to missing some parts of big object or multiple objects.
+In the top-down path, with the fusion of spatial details, the semantic information of high levels will be gradually diluted~\cite{liu2019simple}, which leads to inaccurate positioning for salient regions, as positioning for salient regions depends on high-level semantic information.
+Besides, although the high-level encoded features model the semantic relevance of pixels, the receptive field of VGG16 is too small so that the network cannot obtain sufficient semantic information, which might lead to missing some parts in the big object or multiple objects.
 To handle these problems, we design the global information module as Section.~\ref{Section:GIM} introduced. $G$ is the global context computed by global information module.
 We integrate it into each MIB to maintain the location of salient region.
 In detail, we up-sample $G$ to the size of $A_i$ and use a convolutional block to decrease the number of channels to 128.
 Therefore the global context can be adjusted to interact with other information.

 Obviously, in Fig.~\ref{2} we can find that the global context effectively highlights the salient region.
 With the global context interacted, the main part of salient region is emphasized and the noise of background is suppressed.